Managers-Net

 - Define how the data are to be collected and by whom

-- Constantly ask if data collection is adding value to the process,
+- Constantly ask if data collection is adding value to the process, procedure or business

-- Ensure that expert support is available during data collection, analysis
+- Ensure that expert support is available during data collection, analysis and interpretation

-- Ensure procedures are in place to cover the changes that result from
+- Ensure procedures are in place to cover the changes that result from the charting exercise

 - Determine terminology and adhere to it